ccpgames/bsdiff/README.md

 Copyright 2003-2005 Colin Percival
 Copyright 2012 Matthew Endsley

 This project is governed by the BSD 2-clause license.
-For details see the file titled LICENSE in the project root folder.
+For details, see the file titled LICENSE in the project root folder.

 Overview
 --------
-There are two separate libraries in the project, bsdiff and bspatch.
+There are two separate libraries in the project: bsdiff and bspatch.
 Each are self contained in bsdiff.c and bspatch.c The easiest way to integrate is to simply copy the c file to your source folder and build it.